lauren-esser/lauren-esser.github.io/_posts/2020-11-20-your_introductory_guide_to_sql.markdown

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vRTtTxgqWafSiPUYgxGYbv3a-zoUuYI0WNvJAKwtIXqPFkf_ze0LfL3Q1omX1faUxTtGZrA4vzfVqhW/pub?w=436&amp;h=191">

 Here are the steps to take to merge these to tables together using pandas SQL:

-Step 1. **Install pandassql on your machine** pandasql is a library that allows users query DataFrames using SQL style syntax within pandas.
+Step 1. **Install pandassql on your machine.** pandasql is a library that allows users query DataFrames using SQL style syntax within pandas.

 ```pip install pandasql```